-Please see the guide below for further information.
+Please see the Attendance Guide below for further information.

 Main points of note:

 A call must be made to the School, 0115 913 2331, as early as possible on the first day of an unplanned absence.

 As your child is legally required to be at school, we have a Safeguarding responsibility to know the whereabouts of our children and know they are safe.